Knight-Wu/articles/java IO.md

 and you can think of it as a generic container for any code that processes events (including data) coming and going through the ChannelPipeline // 理解为用户业务代码和将要处理的事件和数据的容器

+* 作用
+Typical uses for ChannelHandlers include:
+■ Transforming data from one format to another
+■ Providing notification of exceptions
+■ Providing notification of a Channel becoming active or inactive ■ Providing notification when a Channel is registered with or deregistered from an EventLoop
+■ Providing notification about user-defined events

 * ChannelHandlerAdapter
 ![enter image description here](https://drive.google.com/uc?id=1vSj4o-xRlC2oIp3rsQLQ6lV-8Rflw7ix)